 Food For The Poor

 Founded in 1982, Food For The Poor (FFTP) is one of the largest international relief and development organizations in the nation, and does much more than feed millions of hungry children and families living in poverty primarily in 17 countries of the Caribbean and Latin America.
 Thanks to its faithful donors, the organization's programs are providing housing, healthcare, education, clean water, emergency relief and micro-enterprise assistance, in addition to feeding hundreds of thousands of people each day.
 FFTP donors have built more than 87,700 safe and secure homes for the destitute.
-In the first six months of 2020, FFTP built 1,129 homes for families in need of safe shelter.
+During 2020, FFTP built 1,872 homes for families in need of safe shelter.
 Since inception, the charity has provided more than $16.6 billion in aid.

 Food For The Poor is at a pivotal time in its 38-year history.
-Under the inspired leadership of Chief Executive Officer Ed Raine, who has reinvented the charity's culture with the institution of greater transparency, accountability, inclusivity, and team empowerment, FFTP is energized and unified and responding with urgency to the challenges facing the world with the COVID-19 pandemic at the immediate forefront.
+Under the inspired leadership of Chief Executive Officer Ed Raine, who has reinvented the charity's culture with greater transparency, accountability, inclusivity, and team empowerment, FFTP is energized and unified and responding with urgency to the challenges facing the world with the COVID-19 pandemic at the immediate forefront.
 This unprecedented global crisis has accelerated FFTP's embrace and adoption of technology and remote work.
-The charity is close to making its budget despite the significant disruption, being buoyed by a legion of faithful donors responding to the urgent needs of the 17 countries that FFTP supports in the Caribbean and Latin America.
-As part of this dynamic organizational change, FTTP has restructured its Development Division and combined Major Giving, Foundations, Legacy and Gift Planning, Donor Relations, Support Services, and Special Events under one umbrella.
-Where they had previously been siloed, this change will create greater efficiencies and a more collaborative environment to better serve the charity's many donors, significantly grow revenue to support FFTP's plethora of programmatic offerings, and ultimately touch and transform the lives of FFTP's millions of beneficiaries.
+The charity surpassed its 2020 cash budget projections by 7.5 percent despite the significant disruption, being buoyed by a legion of faithful donors responding to the urgent needs of the 17 countries that FFTP supports in the Caribbean and Latin America.
+As part of this dynamic organizational change, FTTP has restructured its Development Division to create greater efficiencies and a more collaborative environment to better serve the charity's many donors, significantly grow revenue to support FFTP's plethora of programmatic offerings, and ultimately touch and transform the lives of FFTP's millions of beneficiaries.

-Amid this favorable context, Food For The Poor seeks a seasoned and motivated fundraising professional, who possesses a desire to make a positive impact and create change for the impoverished of the world, for the role of Vice President of Major Giving (VP).
-Reporting to the Executive Vice President (EVP) & Chief Development Officer, the VP will lead the Major Giving Department and oversee a team of 26 (comprised of Field Advisors focusing on gifts of $10,000 and above and Inside Advisors focused on midlevel donors).
-The VP oversees major gifts, major annual giving, foundations, and legacy and gift planning.
-Key priorities for the VP include leading donor discovery, implementing strategies to create and strengthen donor relationships, enhancing levels of engagement with current and prospective donors, strengthening the awareness of FFTP's vital mission, and ultimately aligning external funding with the financial needs of the organization.
+Amid this favorable context, Food For The Poor seeks a seasoned and motivated fundraising professional for the newly created role of Vice President of Legacy and Institutional Giving (Vice President).
+The Vice President is responsible for building and leading the team within the Development Division responsible for Legacy and Gift Planning, Foundations, Business & Corporate Development, and Service Organizations.
+The Vice President will initially manage a three-person staff, with the budget to hire for five professional positions this year.
+Key priorities for the Vice President include leading donor discovery, implementing strategies to create and strengthen donor relationships, enhancing levels of engagement with current and prospective donors, strengthening the awareness of FFTP's vital mission, and ultimately aligning external funding with the financial needs of the organization.

 Required qualifications and experience: